-• lead to a long-term decrease in the size of an important population of a species fragment an existing important population into two or more populations
+• lead to a long-term decrease in the size of an important population of a species

 It is considered unlikely that an important population would occur within the study area.

 It is considered unlikely that an important population would occur within the study area.